SULF1: Nervous system development

-Muscle Development and Other Regulation
+Muscle development and other regulation

 Sulf1 and 2 also display regulation over muscle development, angiogenesis, leukocyte rolling and wound healing.
 In adult mice, Sulf1 and Sulf2 have overlapping functions in regulating muscle regeneration.
 Functionally, Sulfs cooperatively desulfate HS 6-O present on activated satellite cells to suppress FGF2 signaling and therefore promote myogenic differentiation to regenerate muscle.
 Because of this role, Sulfs may have a direct role in diseases such as muscular dystrophy.
 QSulf1 was used as a tool to either decrease sulfation of HS or increase sulfation by employing a dominant negative QSulf1 (DNQSulf1).
 Vascular smooth muscle cells (VSMC) are highly influenced by degrees of HS sulfation.
 Overexpression of QSulf1 decreased adhesion, and increased proliferation and apoptosis of VSMC, while DNQSulf1 also decreased adhesion and increased proliferation, apoptosis, migration and chemotaxis of VSMC.
 Displaying cell specific effects, both overexpression of Sulf1 and DNQSulf1 increased ERK1/2 phosphorylation in VSMCs, a different response from cancer cell lines.
 Essentially, these experiments display that a fine-tuned 6-O sulfation pattern is needed for proper function of VSMCs.

 Sulf2 was investigated with respect to angiogenesis in a chick model.
 In contrast to Sulf1, Sulf2 actually induced angiogenesis in a chick chorioallantoic membrane assay.
 Sulf2 was measured for its ability to modulate binding of growth factors to trisulfated disaccharide motif heparin and HS.
 Sulf2 inhibited both pre- and post-binding of VEGF165, FGF-1, and SDF-1, a HS-binding chemokine, to both heparin and HS.
 Investigators hypothesize that Sulf-2 may mobilize ECM-sequestered angiogenic factors, increasing their bioavailability to endothelial cells that express the appropriate receptors.

 Investigators found that HSPGs such as perlecan and collagen type XVIII are modified during human renal ischemia/reperfusion, which is associated with severe endothelial damage.
 Vascular basement membrane (BM) HSPGs are modified to bind L-selectin and monocyte chemoattractant protein-1 (MCP-1) during leukocyte infiltration.
 Specifically, they require 6-0 sulfation to bind HS chains.
 The authors show evidence and propose that Sulf1 is usually present on microvascular BM but is downregulated to allow resulfation of 6-O HS for binding of L-selectin and MCP-1.
 This in turn implicates Sulf1 in human renal allograft rejection which is highly dependent upon HSPG function in peritubular capillaries.

 Finally, in a transcriptome wide assay in chronic wound, fortyfold higher expression Sulf1 was noted in wound-site vessels.
 This increase was attributed to its ability to inhibit angiogenesis as it had in breast cancer models.